-- 1. Review the entire certification packet.

-- 2. Bring the following completed forms to the test:

-- Application for membership,

-- o Proof of vaccination and health checklist (including a rabies certificate for us to keep), and

-- Release of claims for accidental injury.
+- 1. Review the entire certification packet (you only need to print pages 2-4). - 2.
+Bring the following completed forms to the test: - Application for membership (page 2) - Proof of vaccination and health checklist (page 3) (including rabies certificate for us to keep) - o Release of claims for accidental injury (page 4)